centino90/Advance-Database-Documentation/README.md

    <br>

-* ***Reports*** - A good database system should be able to accept requests successfully, and process it to create consistent and accurate reports to send back to the end-users.
+* ***<h4>Reports</h4>*** - A good database system should be able to accept requests successfully, and process it to create consistent and accurate reports to send back to the end-users.

    8. **`Query 8: Create Summary Report from Views`** - Create a report from a View.